-Bookkeeping is often seen as tedious and boring.
+Bookkeeping is often seen as tedious.
 Most entrepreneurs do not enjoy bookkeeping but know it is an essential part of their business.
 Adopting some good bookkeeping habits can help your business in the long run.

-While it is true that most entrepreneurs know all the details of their business and have everything stored in their head rather than on an app or software as it is easier and more foolproof, it is crucial to document everything.
-It is necessary to have a system and process in place to help you get a better handle on your money and avoid surprises that could be fatal for your accounts.
+While it is true that most entrepreneurs know all the details of their business and have everything stored in their head rather than on an app or software, as it is easier and more foolproof, it is crucial to document everything.
+It is necessary to have a system and process to help you get a better handle on your money and avoid surprises that could be fatal for your accounts.
 Proper bookkeeping can also keep you in the good books of the revenue agency.

 This seems simple and obvious, yet it is often underrated.
-It is important, to be honest about the expenses you are likely to incur.
+It is important to be honest about the expenses you are likely to incur.
 Are there any major expenses coming up that you should budget for?
-You should have a good grip on the spending capacity and any upgrades you may need in terms of office equipment, software, staff salary etc.
+It would be best to have a good grip on the spending capacity and any upgrades you may need regarding office equipment, software, staff salary etc.

 Keep Track of All Expenses

 This is the basis of bookkeeping.
 Keeping track of all expenses can be hard but is necessary since you can use it to claim tax exemptions and other related things.
 Using a business credit card for all expenses can be an easy way to keep all business-related costs in one place.
 You can also write details about meetings with clients, lunches or any events you may organize to help you substantiate expenses when you are audited.
 Keeping track of your car mileage and costs associated with long-distance travel for business purposes is also extremely useful.

 …And Keep Track of All Deposits